moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

 ## reconciliation

 The reconciliation algorithm is the process React uses to update the DOM in response to changes in the component state.
 When a component’s state changes, React will re-render the component and its children.
 The reconciliation algorithm is responsible for determining what has changed in the component tree and updating the DOM accordingly.

+## react hooks

+React Hooks are simple JavaScript functions that we can use to isolate the reusable part from a functional component.
+Hooks can be stateful and can manage side-effects.
+React provides a bunch of standard in-built hooks: useState : To manage states.
+Returns a stateful value and an updater function to update it.

+### react hook rules

+1. Only Call Hooks at the Top Level:

+   Don’t call Hooks inside loops, conditions, or nested functions.
+Instead, always use Hooks at the top level of your React function, before any early returns.
+By following this rule, you ensure that Hooks are called in the same order each time a component renders.
+That’s what allows React to correctly preserve the state of Hooks between multiple useState and useEffect calls.

+2. Only Call Hooks from React Functions:
+   Don’t call Hooks from regular JavaScript functions.
+Instead, you can:

+✅ Call Hooks from React function components.
+✅ Call Hooks from custom Hooks (we’ll learn about them on the next page).
+By following this rule, you ensure that all stateful logic in a component is clearly visible from its source code.

+### Eslint plugin

+React team released an ESLint plugin called `eslint-plugin-react-hooks` that enforces these two rules.
+You can add this plugin to your project.
+This plugin is included by default in `Create React App`.

+## when it is appropriate to not list in the "dependency array" all the useEffect dependencies

+The empty array indicates that the useEffect doesn't have any dependencies on any state variables.
+Therefore, the callback function is only called once the page renders in this case.(MM: DM: i am not sure if this explanation is accurate)